forta-network/docs/docs/scanner-quickstart.md

 Successfully initialized at /yourname/.forta
 ```

-Take note of the address.
 This is the value that will be registered in the scan node registry smart contract.
 If you need to find out your address later again, you can run `forta account address`.

 !!! note "Forta Directory"
     By default, the forta directory is located in `~/.forta`.
-If you would like to use a different directory, either set the $FORTA_DIR env var or provide the `--dir` flag to the `init` command.
+If you would like to use a different directory, either set the $FORTA_DIR env var or provide the `--dir` flag to every command.
 Init command will initialize your Forta configuration and key to this directory.

 ### Configure systemd

-If the binary ever stops, it must be restarted.
+If `forta` ever stops, it must be restarted.
 If you used a package installation method, there is a Forta systemd service that can be enabled and overridden with your passphrase and config directory environment variables.

 To override systemd service environment, you can set the variables in `/etc/systemd/system/forta.service.d/env.conf` like: